Aurelien-Gg/Cryo-pip/README.md

 > [!IMPORTANT]
 > MATLAB must be opened using the terminal, and not using your fancy-schmancy Dock

-Matlab is likely installed in /Applications/MATLAB_yourversion.app/
+Matlab is likely installed in /Applications/MATLAB_yourversion.app/.
+To open it use the following command in terminal window:

 ```bash
 open /Applications/MATLAB_2018b.app/